Mezzo rotto

-"Mezzo rotto" is a song recorded by Italian singers Alessandra Amoroso and BigMama.
-It was released on 31 May 2024 through Epic Records.
+"Mezzo rotto" is a song recorded by Italian singer Alessandra Amoroso with featured vocals by Italian rapper BigMama.
+It was released on 31 May 2024 through Epic as the second single from Amoroso's eighth studio album, Io non sarei.

 The song peaked at number six on the Italian singles chart, becoming Amoroso eleventh and BigMama first song to achieve it.
 It was certified platinum by FIMI.

 Background and composition

 The song is written by Zef, Davide Petrella and the singer BigMama, with dance-pop music sounds.
 In an interview with Cosmopolitan Italia Amoroso told that the idea of collaborate on a song with BigMama came after the two artists' performance during the charity event Una.Nessuna.Centomila at the Verona Arena in early May 2024; in the same interview BigMama explained the meaning of the song and the writing process:

 "For me writing is the most beautiful thing of all, maybe just after performing live, but I don't know how to write love pieces, at least I thought that was a big limitation for me because love doesn't inspire me at all.
 I didn't know what to write so I got on the bed with Ludovica [the singer fiancée] and in total panic she was saying "think of something sad, make up that we broke up!". and I was replying, "But I only know how to write real things, not make them up!"
 Then I thought of when we are far apart, her in Carrara, me in my home, "That sea you look at, me listening to pieces to remember you."
 Again I only told the truth."